Posts Categorised: Field

 A year or so later HRC was formed and shortly after that AKC held its first retriever hunt test.
 Because of their common start, the rules and the stakes offered are very similar.
 The tests are not competitive so the dogs pass or fail on their own merits.
 There are three basic levels with titles in each organization.

 In 1985, the first year that AKC licensed tests, there were 13 events with 681 entries.
-In 2005, there were 341 events with nearly 35,000 entries.
+By 2005, there were 341 events with nearly 35,000 entries.

 It wasn’t long before owners who had titled their dogs in Master or Finished, wanted something more to achieve.
 This led to the development of the Master National Hunting Test (affiliated with AKC) and HRC’s International Grand Hunt.